MathieuDuponchelle/GPP/README.markdown

 mesonconf
 ```

-You canset them with the -D flag,
+You can set them with the -D flag,
 for example:

 ```